 We now employ Proposition 1 to derive the comparative statics predictions related to time preferences that our experiment is designed to test.
-We begin by establishing the important and influential benchmark predictions from exponential discounting, as in Rubinstein (1982), then we derive the differential predictions under its leading alternative, quasi-hyperbolic discounting, and finally we discuss predictions under various other forms of discounting as they appear in the literature on time preferences.
+We begin by establishing the important and influential benchmark predictions from exponential discounting, as in Rubinstein (1982), then derive the differential predictions under its leading alternative, quasi-hyperbolic discounting, and finally also discuss predictions under various other forms of discounting as they appear in the literature on time preferences.
 This will show that the leading treatment WM allows us to test for a general patience advantage, and the remaining two treatments WM2D and WW1D allow us to investigate the robustness of this hypothesized advantage as well as discriminate between different classes of time preferences based on a revealed preference argument.
 All formal proofs are in the Appendix.

-In each case, to capture the implied typical behavior, we impose preference symmetry: i.e., both individuals have the same atemporal utility function, $u_1 = u_2 = u$, and for the same future delay $\Delta{t,t'}$ from some given date in time t to some later date t' > t, discount utility with the same discount factor $\delta{t,t'}$.
-Our effective discounting procedure induces different time preferences by implementing idiosyncratic payoff delay profiles (types).
+In each case, to capture the implied typical behavior, we impose preference symmetry in terms of underlying/natural preferences over delayed payoffs: i.e., both individuals have the same atemporal utility function, $u_1 = u_2 = u$, and for the same future delay $\Delta{t,t'}$ from some given date in time t to some later date t' > t, discount utility with the same discount factor $\delta{t,t'}$.
+Our effective discounting procedure induces different effective time preferences by implementing idiosyncratic payoff delay profiles (types).

 Recall that the only universal prediction from Proposition 1 is immediate agreement.
 We formulate the comparative statics predictions in terms of relative bargaining power, as reflected in this immediate agreement.
-For predictions within a treatment that matches two bargainer types A and B (e.g., weekly and monthly bargainers in Treatment WM), call the game where type A is the initial proposer AB-game and the game where type B is the initial proposer BA-game; we then say that the type A bargainer is stronger than the type B bargainer if the type A bargainer's equilibrium share in the AB-game is greater than the type B bargainer's equilibrium share in the BA-game.
-If neither type is stronger than the other in the above sense, we say they are equally strong.
-For between-treatment predictions, additionally consider another treatment that matches types A and C; we then say that the type A bargainer is stronger against the type B bargainer than against the type C bargainer as initial proposer (resp., respondent) if type A bargainer's equilibrium share in the AB-game (resp., BA-game) is greater than type A bargainer's equilibrium share in the AC-game (resp.,
+For predictions within a treatment that matches two bargainer types A and B (e.g., weekly and monthly bargainers in Treatment WM), call the game where type A is the initial proposer AB-game and the game where type B is the initial proposer BA-game; we then say that the type A bargainer is stronger than the type B bargainer if the type A bargainer's equilibrium share in the AB-game is greater than the type B bargainer's equilibrium share in the BA-game.19 If neither type is stronger than the other in the above sense, we say they are equally strong.